 - Control customer identity and share data with central administration

-The 'Know Your Customer' Policy, commonly referred to as 'KYC', is a mandatory framework for all banks and other financial institutions used for
+The KYC policy is a mandatory framework for banks and financial institutions used for

-customer identification process.
-To comply with international regulations against money laundering and terrorist financing, reinforced Know Your Customer procedures need to be implemented in the first stage of any business relationship when enrolling a new customer;
+To comply with international regulations against money laundering and terrorist financing, reinforced Know Your Customer procedures need to be implemented in the first stage of any business relationship when enrolling a new customer.

-biometric checks such as facial or fingerprint recognition.
+biometric checks such as facial or fingerprint checks.

 Financial institutions are also required

 to maintain records on transactions and Information obtained through the Customer Due Diligence measures.
-These requirements should apply to all new customers and also to existing customers on the basis of materiality and risk.
+These requirements should apply to all new customers and also to existing customers based on materiality and risk.

-With strong expertise in ID verification for governments, Gemalto also supports private customers by providing a solution that helps them comply with the new rules, particularly those regarding CDD (Customer Due Diligence) and KYC (Know Your Customer) obligations.
+With strong expertise in ID verification for governments, Gemalto also supports private customers by providing a solution that helps them comply with the new rules, particularly those regarding CDD (Customer Due Diligence) and KYC obligations.